-- · The extent of the related person's interest in the transaction; - · Whether the transaction is on terms generally available to an unaffiliated third-party under the same or similar circumstances; - · The benefits to Calavo; - The impact or potential impact on a director's independence in the event the related party is a director, an immediate family member of a director or an entity in which a director is a partner, shareholder or executive officer; - The availability of other sources for comparable products or services; and - · The terms of the transaction.
+- The extent of the related person's interest in the transaction; - Whether the transaction is on terms generally available to an unaffiliated third-party under the same or similar circumstances; - The benefits to Calavo; - The impact or potential impact on a director's independence in the event the related party is a director, an immediate family member of a director or an entity in which a director is a partner, shareholder or executive officer; - The availability of other sources for comparable products or services; and - The terms of the transaction.

 The Audit Committee has delegated authority to the chair of the Audit Committee to pre-approve or ratify transactions where the aggregate amount involved is expected to be less than \$200,000.
-A summary of any new transactions pre-approved by the chair is provided to the full Board of Directors for its review in connection with the Board's regularly scheduled meetings.
+A summary of any new transactions preapproved by the chair is provided to the full Board of Directors for its review in connection with the Board's regularly scheduled meetings.
 The Audit Committee has adopted standing pre-approvals under the policy for limited transactions with related persons.
 Pre-approved transactions include:

 - 1. Director compensation approved by the Board or the Compensation Committee; - 2.
 Transactions valued at the lesser than \$200,000 or 2% of the other company's consolidated gross revenues, where the related person has an interest only as an employee (other than executive officer), director or beneficial holder of less than 10% of the other company's shares; - 3.
-Transactions where all shareholders receive proportional benefits; and - 4.
-Avocados delivered to us from our directors pursuant to our customary marketing agreements, as discussed below.
+Transactions where all shareholders receive proportional benefits; and - Avocados delivered to us from our directors pursuant to our customary marketing agreements, as discussed below.

-Six of our thirteen directors are controlling shareholders, partners, executive officers and/or employees of entities that market in excess of \$120,000 per year of avocados through us pursuant to customary marketing agreements during the 2018 fiscal year.
-During the fiscal year ended October 31, 2018, we paid the following amounts to each of those six directors or to an entity affiliated with the director with respect to avocados marketed through us:
+Six of our thirteen directors are controlling shareholders, partners, executive officers and/or employees of entities that market in excess of \$120,000 per year of avocados through us pursuant to customary marketing agreements during the 2019 fiscal year.
+During the fiscal year ended October 31, 2019, we paid the following amounts to each of those six directors or to an entity affiliated with the director with respect to avocados marketed through us:

-Director Amounts paid t director or affilia entity pursuant marketing agreem
+Director Amounts paid to director or affiliated entity pursuant to marketing agreements

-Lecil E. Cole \$ 3,869,323
+Lecil E. Cole \$ 2,120,958

-John M. Hunt (1) 544,717
+John M. Hunt (1) 610,757

-Donald Sanders 370,740
+Donald Sanders 146,505

-Scott Van Der Kar 694,368
+Scott Van Der Kar 557,336

-J. Link Leavens 3,944,796
+J. Link Leavens 5,924,408

-Harold Edwards (2) 6,369,640
+Harold Edwards (2) 3,800,478

-- (1) Amounts were paid to the Embaracadero Ranch, of which Mr. Hunt is the General Manager. - (2) Amounts were paid to Limoneira Company, of which Mr. Edwards is the Chief Executive Officer.
+(1) Amounts were paid to the Embaracadero Ranch, of which Mr. Hunt is the General Manager but is not a controlling shareholder, partner, director or executive officer

+(2) Amounts were paid to Limoneira Company, of which Mr. Edwards is the Chief Executive Officer.

-We did not have any amounts due to Board members as of October 31, 2018 and 2017.
+We did not have any amounts due to Board members as of October 31, 2019 and 2018.

-During fiscal years 2018, 2017, and 2016, we received \$0.4 million, \$0.4 million and \$0.3 million as dividend income from Limoneira.
+During fiscal years 2019, 2018, and 2017, we received \$0.5 million, \$0.4 million and \$0.4 million as dividend income from Limoneira.
 In addition, we lease office space from Limoneira for our corporate office.
-Rent to Limoneira amounted to approximately \$0.3 million for fiscal years 2018, 2017, and 2016.
+Rent to Limoneira amounted to approximately \$0.3 million for fiscal years 2019, 2018, and 2017.
 Harold Edwards, who is a member of our Board of Directors, is the Chief Executive Officer of Limoneira Company.
-We have less than 10% ownership interest in Limoneira.
-Additionally, our Chief Executive Officer was formerly a member of the Limoneira Board of Directors.
+We have less than a 10% ownership interest in Limoneira.
+Additionally, our Chief Executive Officer was a member of the Limoneira Board of Directors.
 In December 2018, our Chief Executive Officer retired from Limoneira's Board of Directors.